akshatbhargava123/IPL_Data_Visualization/README.md

 3. VenueOverview (provides specific info regarding a venue in selected season like average runs in innings, matches, highest scored match, etc.)
 4. MatchOverview (provides information regarding a match from basic to advanced like match winner, type of extra runs received and conceded by either team, etc.)

+ Minor notes:
+ 1. I've represented name of teams as Team_Name_{their id} just to give better visual appearance of them in the whole project.
+ 2. Data of some matches is not complete in Ball_by_Ball.csv so some parameters like NRR couldn't be calculated.
+For example: for match id - 501230, 501250 and a few more inning two neither has all players out nor does the match gets over.

 Click [here](https://ipl-data-visualization.firebaseapp.com) to checkout the hosted app.

 ## Technology Stack